catekat16/Flix/README.md

 <img src="http://g.recordit.co/AJT5LjUM6A.gif" width=250><br>

 ### Notes
-Getting the summary of the movie to be written on multiple lines, and sizing the image of the movie thumbnail.
+Some challenges I encountered while building the app included getting the summary of the movie to be written on multiple lines and sizing the image of the movie thumbnail.